 - Meat Marinade: Simple syrup makes a yummy marinade for all kinds of meat.
 Blueberry would be especially good with pork.

-- Cake Moistener: Lots of people brush simple syrup on cakes after they cool to make cakes extra moist.
+- Cake Moistener: Lots of people brush simple syrup on cake layers after they cool to make cakes extra moist.
 Flavored simple syrup will also add flavor to the cake and blueberry would be delicious on a vanilla or lemon cake.

 As you can see, once you have a jar of blueberry simple syrup in your fridge, you'll have plenty of options for using it up...
 Luckily it's easy to make more!

 This recipe makes about 1 ¾ cups of simple syrup.
 But if you're planning to use the simple syrup in a big batch cocktail or just know you're going to go through it quickly, you may want to make more of it.

 Luckily, it's easy!
 Simple double the ingredients and use the same method for cooking.
 If you want 3 ½ cups blueberry simple syrup, you'll need 2 cups water, 2 cups sugar, and 2 cups fresh blueberries.